 Apart from intrinsic factors that determine the lifespan of wigs to a large extent, extrinsic factors can affect the durability significantly.
 The way you take care of wigs will determine how long they will last, and if cared for properly, your wigs may last beyond the normal lifespan.
 The durability of wigs mainly depends on maintenance in two aspects, namely washing and storage.

 The lifespan of a wig is affected greatly by the washing frequency, so you should have great control of the frequency.
 Remember, over-washing and improper washing will definitely reduce the lifespan of wigs.
 The frequency of washing a human hair wig is normally once every 6-8 weeks, and as for a synthetic wig, you can wash it once every 4-6 weeks.

 Five specific steps from making preparation to drying are taken to wash a wig properly:

 Before starting the washing process, it is essential to make some preparations.
 Knots should be removed gently by using a wide-tooth comb or a wig brush which is specially designed for detangling wigs

 Step 2: Rinsing

 The washing process starts from rinsing by putting the wig under the faucet, but keep in mind that hot water should be avoided to prevent damage to your wig.
 If the hair is short, you can rinse your wig under faucet in the washbasin with running water at room temperature.
-If the hair is long, it is suggested that the wig should be rinsed under the faucet of your shower to avoid tangling of wig in the basin.
+If the hair is long, it is suggested that the wig should be rinsed under the faucet of your shower to avoid tangling the wig in the basin.
 After that, to get rid of excess water, you should gently squeeze the wig with your hands instead of twisting it.